osrf-migration/cloudsim-wiki/Aws_console_monitoring.md

 ## Login ##

 You can find the relevant ssh keys in the internal wiki.
-Keep in mind that the cloudsim servers use the cloudsimportal.pem key (in us.east.1 region) while simulator machines are launched in the N. California (us.west.1) region, under a different account (using the cloudsim.pem key)
+Keep in mind that the cloudsim servers use the cloudsimportal.pem key (in us.east.1 region) while simulator machines are launched in the N. California (us.west.1) region, under a different account (using various ssh keys, stored in the portal db).

 You need to log in the AWS console using the company credentials.
 Then go to the [AWS Elastic Beanstalk](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/applications) to see the running instances.